rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 ![Data points divided to four ranks]({{ page.root }}{% link files/domaindecomposition.png %})

-Domain decomposition is a subset of data parallel algorithms.
-In fact, the example of the sum algorithm uses domain decomposition.
-It splits the long list of numbers into domains that each rank will work on.

-A common feature of domain decomposed algorithms is that communications is limited to a small number of other ranks that work on a domain a short distance away.
-For example, in a simulation of atomic crystals, updating a single atom usually requires information of a couple of it's nearest neighbours.

-### Reduction

-Reductions are another common pattern you will certainly run into.
-A reduction happens when one rank processes a large amount of data into only a few numbers and only communicates these to the other ranks.
-The algorithm for calculating a sum of numbers above performs a reduction.
-However a reduction could be much more complicated.
-For example, in the simulation of a galaxy, the exact positions of far away stars may not matter.
-Instead it can be sufficient to communicate the center of mass of all the objects on a given rank.

-Since simple reductions such as sums are common in almost any parallel algorithm, they have their own implementations in MPI libraries.
-These implementations tend to be very efficient and can be specifically tuned to the processors and the communication devices on a given system.

-### All to All

-In other cases, some information needs to be sent from every rank to every other rank in the system.
-This is the most problematic scenario, the large amount of communication required reduces the potential gain from designing a parallel algorithm.
-Nevertheless the perfomance gain may be worth the effort if it is necessary to solve the problem quickly.

 Many algorithms involve multiplying very large matrices.
 These include finite element methods for computational field theories as well as